You can tell us about any of the following behaviours.

 All our students should have the right to be able to have a good time, free from worries about spiking.
 If you have been spiked, it is not your fault.
 We understand and acknowledge that it is not easy to talk about, and there are many reasons why you may not feel able to share what happened to you.

-Support is available for you from ARU if you would like it, or you can tell us about your experience anonymously if you want to on Unsilenced: Report an incident of harassment - ARU.
+Support is available for you from ARU if you would like it, or you can tell us about your experience anonymously.
+Visit our Harrassment support at ARU page for details.

 You can access support from the Student Sexual Violence Advocacy (SSVA) service.
 Find out more about Sexual Violence Support - ARU.